FIT Resources

 The Fellows-in-Training Subcommittee, a subcommittee of the ACR Committee on Training and Workforce Issues, consists of ten fellows-in-training members.
 The Subcommittee’s objectives are to organize the fellows’ educational sessions at the State-of-the-Art Clinical Symposium and ACR Convergence, influence fellow-in-training volunteer opportunities, and enhance fellow-in-training educational resources.

-If you are interested in applying for the Fellows-in-Training Subcommittee, the call for applications opens each year in August.
-Please contact trainingandworkforce@rheumatology.org for additional information.
+If you are interested in applying for the Fellows-in-Training Subcommittee, the call for applications opens each year in September.
+Please review the FIT subcommittee description and eligibility for details and contact trainingandworkforce@rheumatology.org for additional information.

 ACR Standing Committees